Nalini Malani: Career

-After graduation, she spent a few years working with photography and film.
+After studying in Paris, Malani returned to India.
+She spent a few years working with photography and film.

+In her early career, Malani mostly focused on painting – acrylic on canvas & watercolour on paper.
+She explored techniques such as the reverse painting method (taught to her in the late-80s by Bhupen Khakhar), which she would recurrently use in her future work.
 The themes she explored during this period dealt with the turbulent time that India was experiencing politically and socially, as well as the deepening literacy of moving image of its population.
-In the initial part of her career, Malani mostly focused on paintings - acrylic on canvas & watercolour on paper.
 She produced a socially based portrayal of contemporary India.

-She explored techniques such as the reverse painting method (taught to her in the late-80s by Bhupen Khakhar), which she would recurrently use in her future work.
-She was disappointed with the lack of acknowledgement that women artists had to face in India and resolved to bring them together for a group show, to promote the sense of solidarity.
+Malani was disappointed with the lack of acknowledgement that women artists had to face in India and resolved to bring them together for a group show, to promote the sense of solidarity.
 In 1985, she curated the first exhibition of Indian female artists, in Delhi.
 This led to a series of traveling exhibitions that were taken to public spaces as an attempt to go beyond the elitist atmosphere of the art gallery.

+Malani was a recipient of two scholarships from the Government of India, as well as a grant in 1989 for travel and work in the United States.

 The sectarian violence that hit India in the early 1990s after the demolition of the Babri Masjid triggered a sudden shift in her artwork.
 The renewed religious conflict that had proven to be recurring (bringing back memories of the Partition) pushed her artistic endeavours.
 Her earlier foray into performance art and her interest in literature brought new sides to her art.
 She is counted amongst the earliest to transition from traditional painting to new media work.
+Working with actors and theatre directors in the 1990s led her to explore video, as well as shadow plays and performative wall drawings.
+Malani describes the influence of theatre on her work: "Theatre gave me the experience of memory, because in theatre, you can't go back: you take away the memory of the performance."

-In 2013, she became the first Asian woman to receive the Arts & Culture Fukuoka Prize for her "consistent focus on such daring contemporary and universal themes as religious conflict, war, oppression of women and environmental destruction."
+In 2013, Malani became the first Asian woman to receive the Arts & Culture Fukuoka Prize for her "consistent focus on such daring contemporary and universal themes as religious conflict, war, oppression of women and environmental destruction."

+In 2016, Malani started using an iPad and digital pencil in her work.